-U.S. Department of Commerce Invests $500,000 to Support Aerospace-Aviation Industry Training Efforts in Shreveport, Louisiana
+U.S. Department of Commerce Invests $600,000 to Expand Entrepreneurial Services and Business Assistance in Shreveport, Louisiana

-WASHINGTON – The U.S. Department of Commerce’s Economic Development Administration (EDA) is awarding a $500,000 grant to the Shreveport Airport Authority of Shreveport, Louisiana, to renovate two existing buildings leased to Southern University Shreveport (LA) for their Airframe and Powerplant school.
-According to grantee estimates, the project is expected to create 5 new jobs, retain 150 jobs, and spur $1.76 million in private investment.
+WASHINGTON – The U.S. Department of Commerce’s Economic Development Administration (EDA) is awarding a $600,000 grant to the Biomedical Research Foundation of NW Louisiana of Shreveport, Louisiana, to expand the foundation’s Entrepreneur Accelerator Program, providing services and support to new businesses in the area.
+According to grantee estimates, the project is expected to create 100 jobs, retain 100 jobs, and spur $15 million in private investment.

 About the U.S. Economic Development Administration (www.eda.gov)

 The mission of the U.S. Economic Development Administration (EDA) is to lead the federal economic development agenda by promoting competitiveness and preparing the nation's regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA makes investments in economically distressed communities in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.